---

 View Example

-We can create our population data for model-assisted estimation.
+We can create our population data for small area estimation.
 To do so, we use the `modSApop` function in `FIESTA`.
 We must assign our plot data with the `pltdat` argument, the auxiliary dataset with the `auxdat` argument, and set information for our small areas with the `smallbnd` and `smallbnd.domain` arguments.
 The `spGetPlots` and `spGetAuxiliary` functions have done much of the hard work for us so far, so we can just run a simple call to `modSApop`:

 ```{r}